lodestone-security/CVEs/remote_kiln_control/an_unfortunate_kilnundrum.md

 ![SQLi](sqli_screenshot.png)
 *Fig 1: A SQL injection triggered via the username field in the login page.*

-I was able to dump the contents of the database using sqlmap and was able to identify three databases:
+Using this SQLi I was able to dump the contents of the database using sqlmap and was able to identify three databases:

 -	Information_schema
 -	rkc